SelHel/OpenclassroomsProject2/README.md

 ## Description

-The program extracts the information from the books, write it in CSV file and save it in subdirectory of current directory.

-List of information to retrieve:
+The program must be able to extract the following information:

 * Product page url
 * Universal product code
 * Title
 * Price including tax
 * Price excluding tax
-* number_available
+* Number available
-* product_description
+* Product description
-* category
+* Category
-* review_rating
+* Review rating
-* image_url
+* Image url

-And downloads the books cover images in images subdirectory.
+Then write them to a CSV file and save it to a "Books\_To\_Scrape" directory and downloads the cover images of the books in a sub-directory "Images".

 The repository contains four scripts: